SoundScapeRenderer/ssr/doc/manual/renderers.rst

 The VBAP renderer is rather meant to be used with non-standardized setups.

+..
+[Pulkki1997] Ville Pulkki.
+Virtual sound source positioning using Vector
+    Base Amplitude Panning.
+In Journal of the Audio Engineering Society (JAES), Vol.45(6), June 1997.

 Wave Field Synthesis Renderer
 -----------------------------

-The Wave Field Synthesis (WFS) renderer is the only renderer so far which discriminates between virtual point sources and plane waves.
-It implements the simple driving function given in .
+The Wave Field Synthesis (WFS) renderer is the only renderer so far that discriminates between virtual point sources and plane waves.
+It implements the simple (far-field) driving function given in [Spors2008]_.
 Note that we have only implemented a temporary solution to reduce artifacts when virtual sound sources are moved.
 This topic is subject to ongoing research.
 We will work on that in the future.
 In the SSR configuration file